Stories of Indigenous Engineering

-Dennis is a Wanyurr man from the Yidinyji Nation in Far North Queensland.
+Dennis is a Wanyurr man from the Yidinyji Nation in far north Queensland.
 He founded Jabin Project Management to create pathways for Indigenous engineers.
+Watch this film.

-Grant is from the Gumbaynggirr mob on the North Coast of NSW.
+Grant is from the Gumbaynggirr mob on the north coast of NSW.
 He is the inaugural chair of the Indigenous Engineers Group supported by Engineers Australia.
+Watch this film.

 Aboriginal and Torres Strait Islander people represent 2.5% of the Australian population, but just 0.5% of total engineering students*.
 We need to work together to improve these statistics to address reconciliation, increase the diversity of inputs in the engineering profession and open our eyes to different knowledge systems and perspectives.